 - Drivers and their updates (which can cause you issues too)

-- The webserver (IIS, Apache, Nginx, etc) and their configuration and updates
+- The web server (IIS, Apache, Nginx, etc) and its configuration and updates

 And that’s all before you even get to managing your website(s)!